skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ---

 * Run down the path and across the bridge to the teleporter between the eyes.
-* Activate everyone's Insomniac abilities after the battles - deactivate Distract or Man Eater if necessary.
+* Activate everyone's Insomniac abilities after the battles &ndash; deactivate Distract or Man Eater if necessary.
 * Enter Bran Bal and wait to save.

 **Target time**: 10:28:25 (+17:38) **Target Gil**: 0 **Encounters** 0

-## Disc 4 - Congratulations!
+## Disc 4 &ndash; Congratulations!
 You've finished Disc 3!

 ### Start of Disc 4 &rarr; Memoria Entrance